CompOmics/compomics.github.io/searchgui/_posts/2015-12-10-searchcli.md

 -output_folder          The output folder.

--id_params              A search parameters file.
-Generated from the GUI
+-id_params              The identification parameters file (.par).
-                        or using the IdentificationParametersCLI.
+                        Generated using the GUI or via IdentificationParametersCLI.
+                        Example: "c:\search_parameters.par".
+                        Alternatively, IdentificationParametersCLI parameters can be passed directly.
 ```

 ### Optional common parameters